 The Drimaster Eco Unit is a low-energy, whole-house ventilation system.
 It uses a Positive Input Ventilation (PIV) system which continuously pulls fresh, filtered air into the home at a continuous rate.

-PIV systems are installed in the loft and draw air through the filters and returns fresh air into the property via a diffuser located in the hallway ceiling.
+PIV systems are installed in the loft and draw air through the filters.
+They then return fresh air into the property via a diffuser located in the hallway ceiling.
 A qualified electrician will be required to wire the unit into the mains power supply however additional sensors and controls can be installed by you or a handyman.

-Benefits of the Nuaire Drimaste ECO PIV Unit:
+Benefits of the Nuaire Drimaster ECO PIV Unit:

 - Cures condensation & damp throughout the whole property*